lexoyo/cms.blue/why.blue.md

 * Extensive documentation
 * Multilingual websites
 * E-commerce
+* AI for helping with copywriting
+* Fake data generator
+* Translation and i18n internationalization

 Only in Webflow

-* Fake data
 * Team collaboration
-* Connect services like twitter
 * Marketplace
-* Impressive exhaustive documentation with videos
+* Impressive exhaustive documentation with lots of videos
 * Many quality templates

 Only in Blue

 * Built-in code editor
 * Host your website anywhere, easy built-in deployment
-* Web standards, no lock-in: you have access to your site source, a standard static website
+* Web standards, no lock-in: you have access to your site source code, your website is a standard 11ty static website.
+Everything you learn here will be useful webdesign skills
-* Own your data
+* Own your data, backup, use version control, delete it forever...
 * Desktop version
 * Awesome performance as the sites are static / JAMStack
 * Developer friendly: nothing more than standard open souce tools (static site, headless cms), access your website source code via git, deploy on push